indexxing/PolytoriaAdmin/README.md

 > **YOU MUST ADD YOUR USER ID UNDER THE PERMISSIONS TABLE FOR THIS TO WORK.**

+# Note
+An update will be coming soon.
+Which will include a few new commands, bug fixes, & some reworked code.

 # Prefix
 To use commands, your message must start with a ":" colon.